davewat/turbo-queue/README.md

 pip install turbo-queue
 ```

+### TBD:
+- timout for enqueue events to move to avail
+- cleanup on restart:
+  - move all assigned_ to avail_
+  - move all loading_ to avail_

 # Turbo Queue

 Turbo Queue was designed to solve a specific performance concern with Multiprocessing Queues in Python.
 We found that as the number of processes subscribed to a single Multiprocessing Queue increased, the performance on the processes decreased.
 This appeared to be due to contention, as the various processes are locking/unlocking the queue to get data.